Yacht XV 1: Technology overview

-The technology allows a marine vessel to be fully self-sustaining, without the need for fossil fuels.
-It uses technologies well known in the marine environment, such as solar panels, wind turbines, reverse osmosis water-makers, marine batteries, and regenerative electric motors in conjunction with fuel cells and the electrolysis of water.
+The technology allows a marine vessel to be fully self-sustaining, without needing fossil fuels.
+It uses technologies known in the marine environment, such as solar panels, wind turbines, reverse osmosis water-makers, marine batteries, and electric motors in conjunction with fuel cells and the electrolysis of water.

-It eliminates engine noise, vibration, exhaust fumes, and the risk of fuel spills that threaten our air and waters.
+This reduces engine noise, vibration, exhaust fumes, and the risk of fuel spills that cause pollution of air and waters.